locha-usd/locha-usd.github.io/custom-asset/LUSD.md

 |Commodities|oil, gold, corn, ..        |
 |Securities |stocks, banknotes, bonds,..|

-LUSD uses USDT as collateral to reduce research/development friction, although USDT is collateralized in USD we cannot and should not attest to this statement, for more information about [USDT visit their website](https://tether.to/)
+or be designed by a mixed formula, LUSD uses USDT as collateral to reduce research/development friction, although USDT is collateralized in USD we cannot and should not attest to this statement, for more information about [USDT visit their website](https://tether.to/)

+### Why not use USDT directly?

 ***
-* Why not use USDT directly?
+blah blah bñah blah